lavrovd/psd-reader/README.md

 ﻿psd-reader
 ==========

-Display Adobe&reg; Photoshop&reg; PSD files directly in the web browser,
+Display Adobe&reg; Photoshop&reg; PSD files directly in the web browser.

 Use PSD as an image source for canvas.